blurstudio/hab/README.md

 ### Distro

-A distro defines a application or plugin that has multiple versions.
+A distro defines a application, distribution or plugin that has multiple versions.
 It is mostly used to define aliases and environment variables.
 It can also define additional requirements.

 A recommended released distro folder structure: `[name]\[version]\.habitat.json`.
 The `[name]` folder is referenced by one of the disto_path globs.
 This makes it easy